Healthy Canned Salmon Potato Salad (No-Mayo)

 - Canned Salmon Crostini: 3 Ways

-If you give this Healthy Canned Salmon Potato Salad Recipe a try, let me know by leaving a comment and recipe rating below!
-Be sure to follow along on Instagram and Pinterest for more simple, healthy recipe ideas.
+Did you give this Healthy Canned Salmon Potato Salad Recipe a try?
+Let me know by leaving a comment and recipe rating below!

 Get the Recipe: Healthy Canned Salmon Potato Salad